zivtech/gatsby-drupal-kit/README.md

 ## Gatsby Setup (required)
 1. Fork, download, or clone this repo.
 It shouldn't matter where you put it. (no vm/mamp nonsense needed).
-2. Usign the command line, cd to the root of this repo.
+2. Using the command line, cd to the root of this repo.
 Run "npm install." (google "install node" if this doesn't work)
 3. Install gatsby-cli.
 Command is "npm install --global gatsby-cli"
 4. From the root directory of the repo, run "gatsby develop."
 Once the setup process completes, you can start working with the site at http://localhost:8000.
 For the most part, the compiler will process code changes in ~1 second.
 Change some code, and your browser should actually automatically refresh!